Find Affordable College Courses

 Lake Charles, LA

-McNeese State University ranked #7 on this year’s Most Popular Engineering Master’s Degree Schools in Louisiana list.
-Located in the small city of Lake Charles, McNeese is a public school with a medium-sized student population.
+McNeese State University came in at #7 in this year’s edition of the Most Popular Engineering Master’s Degree Schools in Louisiana ranking.
+Located in the small city of Lake Charles, McNeese is a public college with a medium-sized student population.

 Women make up 43% of the engineering majors at the school.